What the Pennsylvania CROWN Act Means for Employers

 • Identifying accommodations and implementing non-discriminatory measures (e.g., hairnets or hair ties) for various hair textures and styles when it comes to the health or safety of employee or other materially connected persons applicable by position or activity

-• Ensuring rules or policies are adopted for non-discriminatory reasons and are applied, without a disproportionately adverse impact on a group of individuals based on traits associated with race
+• Ensuring rules or policies are adopted for non-discriminatory reasons and are applied, without a disproportionately adverse impact on a group of individuals based on traits associated with race or religion

 • Training employees who make hiring and other employment-related decisions on the amended policies, and all equal employment opportunity policies